 Program Specific Information

-- The current passage rate on the national certification exam for the Medical Assisting program at Sinclair Community College 2016 Cohort is 100%.
+The passage rate on the national certification exam for the Medical Assisting program at Sinclair Community College for the 2017 Cohort is 100%.

 Student Information Packet

 College-Wide Background Check: The college-wide student background check policy and procedure can be found by clicking here.

 - Once a student has Medical Assistant Technology (MAS) added to their official transcript as a program of study, he/she is recognized as a MAS student as of that date.

 - The student’s transcript is reviewed by the MAS department for cohort eligibility (limited-enrollment course eligibility).

 - Students who have completed the following requirements for cohort eligibility will be added to the limited-enrollment course eligibility list in the chronological order in which all of the following requirements have been satisfied.

 - Declaration of MAS as their program of study